 - Decide which halls you wish to reside and where you would like to live

-- These residence halls include: Sanders, Liston, Carter and Greenfield Halls
+- New Students residence halls include: Sanders, Liston, Carter and Greenfield Halls

 - Current Students may reside in Mosaic Village, Duke, New Residence, Greenfield, and Carter

 Step 3 – Submit Application by July 1st

 - Once submitted, the housing application becomes the housing contract, (and cancellation process must be followed)

-- Housing is guaranteed for new students whom apply before July 1.
+- Housing is normally available for new students whom apply before July 1.
 Please note that housing will be assigned based on the order of submission.

 - If you are under the age of 18 at the time you submit your application, a parent and/or guardian must sign the agreement, located in the last section of this page.